Host-Aware Control of Gene Expression using Data-Enabled Predictive Control: INTRODUCTION

 The controller is applied to a two-input two-output biological system in \textit{E. coli} that incorporates the light-sensitive \textit{CcaS/CcaR} system~\citep{Olson2014}---a genetic toggle switch that is used to activate the expression of genes of interest.
 The controlled quantities are assumed to be synthetic gene expression, measured by gauging the emission of a fluorescent reporter protein, and the cell's growth rate.
 Unlike prior research that introduces additional synthetic circuits~\citep{automated_optogenetic_control_milias_argeitis_206,Barajas2022} or uses external dilution~\citep{pmlr-v242-brancato24a} to control the growth rate, we assume that the growth rate is controlled through the medium's nutrient density.
 To capture our system's dynamics, we therefore develop a host-aware model that integrates a coarse-grained bacterial host model~\citep{weisse_mechanistic_links} with a mechanistic model of the \textit{CcaS/CcaR} system and downstream genes of interest.
 Although the resulting model comprises 18 states and includes nonlinearities, we show that DeePC can successfully control both gene expression and growth rate with high sample efficiency.
 These results inform the design of data-driven cybergenetic controllers, providing guidelines for optimal controller hardware and experimental design.

 The paper is organised as follows.
-We combine existing modelling techniques for the host-aware biological process model, but detail those in Section~\ref{sec:modelingsystemproperties} for the benefit of practitioners in the control community who may be unfamiliar with these techniques.
+In Section~\ref{sec:modelingsystemproperties}, we outline our host-aware biological process model of the system being modelled.
 In Section~\ref{sec:deepcsection}, we design a DeePC algorithm using basis functions and assess its robustness against noise and parameter uncertainty in Section~\ref{sec:robustness}.
 Finally, Section~\ref{sec:comparison} compares the DeePC algorithm with other control methods in terms of performance, as well as sample and computational efficiency.

 \paragraph*{Notation} For scalars, vectors or matrices $A_i$, let $A_i\otimes A_j$ denote the Kronecker product and $\col(A_1,\dots,A_n)=[A_1^\Tr,\dots,A_n^\Tr]^\Tr$ their vertical concatenation.
 For a vector $a\in\R^p$, let $\norm{a}_Q\eqdef \sqrt{\trans{a}Q{a}}$, $\inR{Q}{p}{p}$, denote the weighted 2-norm and $\onenorm{a}\eqdef \sum_{i=1}^p \abs{a_i}$ the 1-norm.